 Whether you're dressing up for a retro theme party or getting ready for Halloween, focusing on a specific decade can be a great way to come up with costume ideas.
-Here are some of the big themes from the 20th-century decades to get you thinking about easy and fun outfits.
+Here are some of the big themes and best decade dress up ideas from the 20th-century decades to get you thinking about easy and fun outfits.

 Video of the Day

 In the teens of the 20th century, designers were relaxing the style of female dress, setting aside structured corsets and creating more relaxed and detailed ensembles that capture La Belle Epoque (aka the Beautiful Age).
 World War I lasted from 1914 to 1919, so an outfit that suggests early 20th-century military makes sense for a very cool decade dress up idea.

 For anyone who has the appropriate facial hair, the Russian Revolution occurred in 1917, and a Nikolai Lenin costume only requires a pointy goatee, balding head and nice suit.
 For something more fun, or for a child, you can dress up as a clock and remind your friends that Daylight Savings Time was introduced in the United States in 1918, during one of the most fun decades to dress up as.

 The Roaring Twenties are remembered for flappers, prohibition and the Jazz Age, as captured in F. Scott Fitzgerald's novel The Great Gatsby.
 The suits men wear today are partially based on a style first established in the late 1920s, so finding a suit suggestive of the time period shouldn't be too difficult.